-Apart from academics, my involvement in activities promoting diversity and inclusivity taught me to value the opinions of others and I do believe understanding the needs of the community first helps keep in mind the bigger picture before we invest time into taking small steps towards the goal.
-Hence, I would love to be involved in organizing projects or events such as fundraisers by bridging clubs to come together for a social cause which would help facilitate change in the SFU community whilst embracing unity as well as promoting individual talents and passion.
+Apart from academics, my involvement in activities promoting diversity and inclusivity taught me to value the opinions of others and I do believe that understanding the needs of the community first-hand helps establish the bigger picture before we invest time into taking small steps towards the goal.
+Hence, I would love to be involved in organizing projects or events such as fundraisers by bridging clubs to come together for a social cause which would help facilitate change in the SFU community whilst embracing unity through the showcase of individual talents and passion.